danielbodnar/awesome-stars/README.md

 ## android

+- [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.
 - [ionic-team/capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️
 - [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.
 - [microsoft/fluentui-system-icons](https://github.com/microsoft/fluentui-system-icons) - Fluent System Icons are a collection of familiar, friendly and modern icons from Microsoft.